The Mysterious Sisters

 In other words, whether I sleep next to Wataru or ignore him and go home, as long as I don't acknowledge my defeat, it's not my defeat.

-"It's fine.
-Feel free to let me know whenever you can't hold it and need to use the bathroom.
+"Don't worry.
+If you can't hold it, feel free to just go right where you're standing.
 But the moment you take a single step out of that circle, you lose.
-What, don't worry.
-I'll keep this mock battle going until you starve to death."
+I'll happily keep this mock battle going until you starve to death."

 "This isn't even a mock battle anymore!
 Aaah, fine, I get it, let's change the rules!"